deftjs/Examples/phoenix-cmd/Readme.md

 ## Application Highlights

-The application demonstrates a wide range of DeftJS features, including:
+The application demonstrates a wide range of Deft JS features, including:

+* Building a Deft JS application using Sencha Cmd
 * An architecture which uses models, views, ViewControllers, services, and stores
 * Application configuration class (AppConfig)
 * Application initialization and data loading at startup